- SCU Home Page

 The Staff Senate exists in part to contribute to the growth and welfare of the staff and to promote a positive and supportive work environment.
 It is a recognized part of the University governance system that provides a forum for open communication among staff and between staff and administration.
 It is a consultative and deliberative body with authority to make recommendations on all matters which have a significant bearing on the working environment of the staff.
 It also serves as the official nominating body for staff appointments to administrative committees, and for other task forces and search committees.

-The Staff Assembly is divided into 21 groups of departments based upon a “commonality of interest”.
+The Staff Assembly is divided into 21 groups of departments based upon a "commonality of interest".
 For example, staff members in the Philosophy, Music and Physics departments are assigned to the Arts & Science group while staff in Undergraduate Admissions, Financial Aid and Student Records are assigned to the Student Administration group.
 Each group has one or more representatives depending upon the number of staff in the group.
+Senators are elected for a term of two years, and terms are renewable.

 Representatives are also encouraged to participate in Senate programs by serving on one of several committees: Event Planning, Communications, Volunteer Service, Elections, etc.